gochunky/FYP-MA13/pm-case-studies/case1/case1.md

 \begin{longtable}{ | p{\linewidth} | }
 \hline
 \bfseries{1.0 Introduction/Background} \\\\
 We are a team of three Monash University students with a great passion for AI.
 Our team is interested and motivated to work on an AI project with social impact.
 We wish to work on a project that has positive social implications in addition to furthering the understanding of AI among researchers.
 Recent findings have shown the existence of gender bias in AI.
+These findings have shown that women are more likely to be misidentified by AI compared to men.
+This is concerning because applications of AI such as face recognition are used in all fields.
+This bias may threaten gender equality and even cause social unrest.
 Upon this discovery, we have found ourselves deeply concerned and driven to address this issue of gender bias in AI. \\\\
 \hline
 \bfseries{2.0 Business Objective} \\\\
 We aim to improve existing AI, specifically face recognition systems, against gender bias.
 An additional aim is to investigate the relationship between AI accuracy and gender identification.
 This aligns with our goal to increase public trust in AI, with the ultimate aim of encouraging more organisations to adopt AI in their operations.
 By addressing gender bias, more fields such as security, healthcare, and financial services will be more confident to adopt AI to run their operations.
 This will lead to a more AI-integrated society. \\\\